 Can’t find a suitable date?
 We run private departures on any date with as few as 2 trekkers.

-Tap any day to expand — altitudes, walking times, meals, and overnight details.
-Acclimatisation days are built into the schedule.
+Tap any day to expand — altitudes, walking times, meals, and overnight details for every stage of the journey.

 Every cost on the trail is broken out below — no hidden fees, no surprises at the trailhead.